Scaranman/Portfolio-Site/content/en/project/MTG/index.md

 <img src="/portfolio/MTG/styleguide.png" alt="A compound view of all the low-fi wireframes">

-For our final design, we decided to use the official Magic The Gathering colors along with the Beleren typeface as a display font which is used in the game's logo.
-We also added various art pieces into the background to add a bit more to the design.
+For our final design, we decided to use the official Magic The Gathering colors along with the Beleren typeface, which is used in the game's logo, as a display font.
+We also added various art pieces into the background to add a bit more flare to the design.

 Our biggest changes were to the card category select screen and the filters.
 We thought that out initial design of the card category select screen would be too consistent and might confuse users.
 It also looked strange.
 Instead, we used the rounded tiles with the color and logos of each card element used in the game.
-As fore the filters, we felt they were to rudimentary and need a bit more.
+As for the filters, we felt they were too rudimentary and need a bit more put into them.
 We found that using checkboxes with the Magic The Gathering symbol in the filled in checkboxes really pulled it together.
 We also added a some more designs for the interaction.

 <h3>Final Prototype</h3>